Flaming Katy (Kalanchoe blossfeldiana) Care Indoors and Common Problems with Fixes

 Light Requirements

-Turn the pot regularly to ensure the plant receives light on all sides for even growth.
+Turn the pot regularly to ensure the plant receives light on all sides to encourage even growth to prevent leggy growth.

 Temperature and Humidity

-Average warmth within the range of 15-280C is ideal for Flaming Katy.
-Keep it away from cold draughts to avoid sudden drops in temperature as they can lead to leaf drop.
+Average warmth of 15-280C is ideal for Flaming Katy.
+Keep it away from cold drafts to avoid sudden drops in temperature as they can lead to leaf drop.

-Flaming Katy has no need for high humidity.
-Average room humidity is adequate for this plant.
-Clean the leaves by wiping with a damp soft cloth to get rid of dust and discourage pest infestations.
+Kalanchoe blossfeldiana has no need for extra humidity.
+Moderate room humidity of 50-55% is adequate for this plant.
+Clean the leaves by wiping with a damp soft cloth to get rid of dust and discourage pest and disease infestations.
+Ensure that there is good air circulation to prevent fungal diseases.

 Potting Medium

-The best potting mix for Flaming Katy should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+Flaming Katy soil should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and Succulents Mix is perfect for Florist Kalanchoe.
+Cactus and succulents mixes are perfect for the plant.

 Fertilizer

-Withhold feeding during the cold season as the plant is in the dormant stage and feeding at this time can lead to fertilizer burn and death of the plant.
+Withhold feeding in the cold season as the plant is in the dormant stage and feeding at this time can lead to fertilizer burn and death of the plant.

 Repotting